 The small unincorporated town of Nobleton was probably first settled in the late

-economic drivers were no doubt the abundand timber resources and the making of
+drivers were no doubt the abundand timber resources and the making of turpentine.

-This building became the community's primary gathering place, where residents
+became the community's primary gathering place, where residents bought dry goods,

-bought dry goods, swapped news, and watched boats travel along the water.
+swapped news, and watched boats travel along the water.
+Miraculously, this structure

-office was established using the name "Nobleton".
-Within a year, Nobles had
+using the name "Nobleton".
+Within a year, Nobles had constructed 90 homes,

 Today, Nobleton is still about the same size as it was when it was developed by

-historic church established in 1928, and a restaurant.
-It remains connected to
+church established in 1928, and a restaurant.
+It remains connected to the Withlacoochee

 Activities & Facilities